OhGreat/evolutionary_algorithms/README_pip.md

 Attributes of the class:
 - *the parameters specified above*
-- `individuals`: numpy matrix of shape (pop_size, ind_size), represents the population's values/solutions.
+- `individuals`: numpy array of shape (pop_size, ind_size), represents the population's values/solutions.
 - `sigmas`: sigma values used in mutation for the *IndividualSigma* mutation.

 Methods available:
 - `sigma_init`: initializes or resets sigmas, with respect to the mutation defined.
 - `max_fitness`: returns the maximum fitness and the index i nthe population.
-- `min_fitness`: returns the minimum fitness and the index i nthe population.
+- `min_fitness`: returns the minimum fitness and the index in the population.
 - `best_fitness`: takes as argument a boolean value *minimize*, which is True by default and defines if the problem is minimization.

 example usage of methods: